 In the Bahamas travel guide, the authors went over some of the top attractions and activities that tourists can partake in.
 At the top of the list for most visitors, and in line with many holidayers' preferences, are the white sandy beaches of the Bahamas.
 Among the most popular beaches in the Bahamas include Cable Beach, which is on the Atlantic Islands; Summerville, which are on Eleuthera Island; and Port Charlotte, which are on Paradise Island.
 Other popular beaches include Little Cayman and Negril.

 If one wants to play golf in the Bahamas, then St. John's is the perfect place to start.
 This is where world-class Bermuda Island Golf Club is located.
 Other top golf courses in the Bahamas include the Gold Coast Golf Course in Sunny Isles Beach, the St. John's Golf Course on Eleuthera Island, and Murrells Inlet and Baywatch Bay, which are both on Paradise Island.
 The travel guide further described these popular golf courses as "some of the finest golf courses in the world."

-Up to date information for vaccinations before you travel to The Bahamas are available from the NHS website
+Up to date information for vaccinations before you travel to The Bahamas are available from the NHS Fit for Travel website.

 For up to date information around safety and security in The Bahamas read the Foreign & Commonwealth Office latest information for The Bahamas.